Domestic Abuse - Key Statistics

 Two women are killed each week by a current or former partner in England and Wales.

 There are certain myths associated with domestic abuse.
-Not all domestic abuse victims suffer physical violence.
+Not all domestic abuse victims suffer from physical violence.

 Domestic abuse can cover a wide spectrum of behaviour.
 It can range from emotional and controlling behaviour to threats of violence and/or financial control.